camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/080-cockpit/develop-cockpit-plugin.html.md

   Some experience in <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript">JavaScript</a> development as well as knowledge about <a href="http://angularjs.org/">AngularJS</a> and <a href="http://requirejs.org">RequireJS</a> is beneficial to understand this subsection.
 </div>

 The client-side plugin infrastructure provides extensions to the cockpit core application through views that expose data provided by a plugins' server-side API.
-We quickly expand on how the interaction between a plugin and the cockpit webapplication happeness.
+We quickly expand on how the interaction between a plugin and the camunda webapplication happeness.

 A plugin is defined in a `app/plugin.js` file that gets served as static plugin asset: